Agency Workflow

 Batch your onboarding: create all projects first, then connect GSC for each, then run crawls.
 This avoids waiting on crawls before moving to the next client.

 Pull GSC data, build spreadsheets, write briefs in docs, brief a copywriter, review drafts, publish manually.
-Repeat per client.
+Repeat per client, every week.

-Switch to a client project and ask the agent for a report, opportunities, and articles.
-It queries GSC, writes briefs, drafts in the client's voice, and publishes to Webflow — one chat session.
+Switch to a client project and the agent has already diagnosed what changed.
+Ask for a report, the top opportunities, or articles — it queries GSC, prioritizes, drafts in the client's voice, and publishes to Webflow, then monitors results.

 “Sync this week's GSC data, then show me: pages that dropped more than 5 positions, the top 3 quick-win opportunities (high impressions, low CTR), and one content brief for the biggest opportunity.”